isso-comments/isso/docs/docs/configuration/server.rst

         name, it will fallback to the term "Anonymous".

     {receiver}
-        The receiver of the email.
+        The name of the recipient of the email.

 Guard
 -----